 ECCV is supporting the current reforms of Victoria’s mental health system to ensure migrant and refugee communities can access mental health support that is culturally safe, responsive and inclusive.

 Positive Ageing Information Sessions

-ECCV is delivering information sessions to older people from migrant and refugee backgrounds with the aim of empowering them to know their rights and age well.
+ECCV is delivering information sessions to multicultural and ethno-specific seniors’ groups to empower older Victorians to know their rights and age well.